MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

 If ingestion was successful without any corrupt records, but you can't see any data, check your model.json file to make sure partitions are specified.
 Refresh the data source.

-If data ingestion occurs at the same time as data sources are refreshed during an [automatic scheduled refresh](schedule-refresh.md), the partition files can disappear or appear empty.
+If data ingestion occurs at the same time as data sources are being refreshed during an [automatic schedule refresh](schedule-refresh.md), the partition files can disappear or appear empty.
 Change the system refresh schedule or the refresh schedule for the data source.

 ### Datetime fields in the wrong format